-Both GeForce RTX 2080 and GTX 1080 are high-end graphics cards and second most powerful graphics cards in their respective series.
+Both GeForce RTX 2080 and GTX 1080 are high-end graphics cards and the second most powerful graphics cards in their respective series.
 GeForce GTX 1080, as we all know is the Nvidia’s flagship graphics card for a long time and it still packs a punch even after the release of new high-end graphics cards in the RTX 20 series.
 GeForce RTX 2080 is a new graphics card and its position comes after the mighty RTX 2080 Ti which is currently the most powerful gaming graphics card ever built.

 RTX 2080 vs GTX 1080 Comparison

 Here is a very precise comparison between GTX 1080 and RTX 2080 cards based on their specifications, features, performance, power consumption and pricing.
-The comparison is done between Founders Edition of both these graphics cards, which is taken as reference card.
+The comparison is done between Founders Edition of both these graphics cards, which is taken as a reference card.

-GeForce RTX 2080 is built on the Turing GPU architecture which the latest and one of the most advanced GPU architectures ever built.
+GeForce RTX 2080 is built on the Turing GPU architecture which is the latest and one of the most advanced GPU architectures ever built.
 The card comes with 2944 CUDA Cores and for Real Time Ray Tracing and AI / Deep Learning, it comes with RT Cores and Tensor Cores respectively.
 RTX 2080 is built on the 12nm fabrication process and it is designed for 4K gaming, and can also serve as a good workstation card too.
 This new Turing architecture is much more advanced and powerful than the older Pascal GPU architecture when it comes to supporting advanced technologies and processing.

 GeForce GTX 1080 uses Pascal GPU architecture which is seen on all the GTX 10 series graphics cards.
-It is still a good GPU architecture for gaming but it only got CUDA Cores, and is not capable of performing Real Time Ray Tracing, and also lacks in the AI and Deep learning department too.
-However, the architecture is still powerful for running latest games on highest settings and resolutions.
+It is still a good GPU architecture for gaming but it only got CUDA Cores, and is not capable of performing Real Time Ray Tracing, and also lacks in the AI and Deep learning departments too.
+However, the architecture is still powerful for running latest games on the highest settings and resolutions.
 The GTX 1080 card comes with 2560 CUDA Cores and is built on the 16nm fabrication process.
 However, some of the new GTX 10 series cards do use 14nm manufacturing process, particularly in the lower end of the series.
-You can check out the comparison between Pascal, Turing and Volta GPU architectures from the link given below.
+You can check out the comparison between Pascal, Turing, and Volta GPU architectures from the link given below.

 Must Read: Turing vs Volta vs Pascal Comparison